 - For general HTML

-* Years ago, I use to take photos for actors/models'
+* Years ago, I took photos for actors/models'

 portfolios, but gave it up as I didn't really enjoy it.